Student Services

 Career Assessment

 Any student at least 14 years old who resides in the Warren County Career-Technical Planning District may be scheduled for a Career Assessment.
 Students visit the Career Assessment Lab for one or two days to investigate career interests and skills and consider future educational and career options.
 The follow-up meeting to review results involves the student, parent, partner school personnel and the Career Assessment Specialist.
 Career skills assessed may include hands-on work samples to determine aptitude for tasks using the fingers, hands and tools, and assessments of clerical, reading, math, measuring and money-handling skills.
 Career Assessment Specialist Julie Green, 513-932-5677 ext.
-5221, Julie.Green@mywccc.org.
+5221, [email protected].

 School Nurse

-Sharon Moeller RN, BSN, is our Licensed School Nurse/Safety Officer, Site Coordinator for the American Heart Association in Warren County and a Board Member for the Abuse and Rape Crisis Center in Warren County.
+Erica Christian, RN, BSN, is our Licensed School Nurse/Safety Officer.
 She may be reached at 513-932-5677 ext.
-5233, or by email at Sharon.Moeller@mywccc.org.
+5233, or by email at [email protected]

 School Resource Officer